Scheduled Skills Clinics

 The Rappelling Clinic is designed to introduce participants to single line rappel technique on our outdoor rappelling tower.
 This clinic is good for those who have already completed either the Basic or Advanced Climbing Clinic, though neither are required as prerequisites to attend.

-Basic Kayaking (2 hours)
+Basic Sea Kayaking (3 hours)

 Participants will be introduced to the knowledge and skills necessary to confidently use sea kayaks in non-technical waters.
 The clinic will include learning how to safely enter and exit your boat, perform solo and partner rescues; understand nautical terminology; learn about tides and other environmental considerations and perform basic paddle strokes.